-After the position has been approved for filling and advertised, the applications will be screened by the Director of Human Resources to establish the pool of qualified applicants after the closing date.
+Once the position has been approved for filling and has been advertised, the applications will be prepared by the Human Resource for Certification by the appropriate hiring administrator and the Director of Human Resources to establish the pool of qualified applicants after the closing date.
 The Director of Human Resources will forward the applicant pool to the Affirmative Action Officer for approval.